ralloMatt/READMEfileGenerator/fileCreated/README.md

   ## Installation

-  Step 1: Do this.
-Step 2: Do that.
+  To install run npm install -y

   ## Usage

-  Run node index.js to run code.
+  Use this project, this way.

   ## Credits

-  Just me, myself, and I.
+  Me, Myself, and I.

   ## License